-- 2 In the Add OS Mapping Rule dialog box, in the Matching Text box, type the OS name with its edition and/or version number to help VMware Monitoring in Foglight Evolve Cloud identify the operating system. - 3 In the Common OS Name list, select the shorter common OS name. - 4 Click Save.
+- 2 In the Add OS Mapping Rule dialog box, in the Matching Text box, type the OS name with its edition and/or version number to help Foglight for VMware identify the operating system. - 3 In the Common OS Name list, select the shorter common OS name. - 4 Click Save.

-VMware Monitoring in Foglight Evolve Cloud matches the shorter common OS name with the text you provided in Step 2.
+Foglight for VMware matches the shorter common OS name with the text you provided in Step 2.